Skip Internal Navigation

 Annual Meeting of Postdoctoral, Clinical, and Visiting Fellows and Graduate Students

 Every spring since the Office of Education was established, the fellows and graduate students of the NICHD have organized an annual meeting or retreat.
 About 100 trainees participate, and everyone presents a poster.
 You meet new fellows, exchange ideas, network, and learn from presenters and one another in this protected time away from your laboratory and clinical responsibilities.

-The meeting is organized by a volunteer Steering Committee of fellows and graduate students who determine the theme for the meeting, work to identify speakers, build a program, judge the abstracts, select the winner of the "best scientific image" competition, introduce speakers and moderate sessions, and in all build a set of administrative and leadership skills through this firsthand experience.
+The meeting is organized by a Steering Committee of fellows and graduate students who determine the theme for the meeting, work to identify speakers, build a program, judge abstracts, select the winner of the "best scientific image" competition, introduce speakers and moderate sessions, and in all build a set of administrative and leadership skills through this experience.

 Visit the site at http://retreat.nichd.nih.gov.

-The Office of Education helps coordinate The NICHD Connection, a monthly newsletter for and by NICHD fellows.
-Highlights of the publication include seminar/workshop recaps, follow-ups with former fellows, feature articles written by NICHD fellows, important announcements and events, and recognition of remarkable achievements by NICHD fellows.
+The NICHD Connection, a monthly newsletter for and by NICHD fellows.
+Highlights of the publication include seminar/workshop recaps, follow-up with former fellows, feature articles written by NICHD fellows, important announcements and events, as well as recognition of remarkable achievements by NICHD fellows.
 Many of the issues have a career development theme, an important topic in the fellow community.